English Version: https://www.ecmc.org/students/documents/2018-19-OR-Opps-Book.pdf

 Early decision (ED) and early action (EA) applications are due in the fall (Usually November) of the senior year and notification is sent earlier (December or January).
-Early action plans are nonbinding — students receive an early response to their application but do not have to commit to the college until the normal reply date.
+Some early action plans are nonbinding — students receive an early response to their application but do not have to commit to the college until the normal reply date.
 Oregon State and The University of Oregon are examples of colleges that offer an early action admission option.
-Early decision plans are binding — a student who is accepted as an ED applicant must attend the college.
+Other early decision plans are binding — a student who is accepted as an ED applicant must attend the college.

 Apply for scholarships.

-The Oregon Career Information System provides a comprehensive system of occupational and educational information to help Oregonians learn about the world of work and education.
-This includes career exploration tools, scholarship search tool, resume builder, etc: oregoncis.uoregon.edu/home/ Username: sandyhigh Password: pio2000
+The Oregon Career Information System (CIS) provides a comprehensive system of occupational and educational information to help Oregonians learn about the world of work and education.
+This includes career exploration tools, scholarship search tool, resume builder, etc: oregoncis.uoregon.edu/home/

 You may be eligible for an application fee deferral the colleges you are planning on applying to.
 Information on an application fee waiver or deferral is handled differently by each college.
-Information can sometimes be found on the college’s admissions website , or see your counselor or Molly Simoni in the College & Career Center for help.
+Information can sometimes be found on the college’s admissions website since they all differ.
+See Ms. Simoni in the Career Center for help.